 But integral to enabling such processes and technologies are Data Scientists.
 Seen as the futurologists of digital technology, they also have claim to the “sexiest job of the 21st century”.

 Data Science Skills Gap: Data Science & Scientists

 The discipline of data science synthesizes the realms of statistics, mathematics and computer science with those of business intelligence and strategy.
 Through the application of scientific methods and innovations like machine learning, artificial intelligence, and data visualisation, data science turns vast quantities of available data into information.

-And this process has the capacity to unlock powerful insights that are used to support strategic decision-making processes, enabling companies to gain a competitive advantage, drive profits and improve customer retention, in turn influencing all aspects of our lives, from work to the home.
+And this process has the capacity to unlock powerful insights that are used to support strategic decision-making processes, enabling companies to gain a competitive advantage, drive profits and improve customer retention.
+In turn, it influences all aspects of our lives, from work to the home.